SQLStreamStore/docs/docs/appending.md

    `Company.App.Domian.Event.Foo`) is anti-pattern.
 CLR types are re-named and moved so you want to maintain a map of event type -> clr type in your application.
-3. `jsonData` paramater is string.
+3. `jsonData` parameter is string.
 SQLStreamStore doesn't check the structure nor validity of this.
 It is names json to encourage json only usage.
-4. `jsonMetadata` paramater is option metadata about the message that is typically orthogonal and/or doesn't belong in the main message body.
+4. `jsonMetadata` parameter is option metadata about the message that is typically orthogonal and/or doesn't belong in the main message body.
 Examples of usage include the security context (`sub` / `client_id`) that caused the event as well as causation / correlation identifiers.